emsejournal/emsejournal.github.io/special_issues/2021_Program_Comprehension.md

-# Call for Papers — EMSE Special Issue for the “International Conference on Program Comprehension (ICPC 2021)”
+# Call for Papers — EMSE Special Issue on “Program Comprehension”

-A special issue of the [Empirical Software Engineering Journal](http://www.springer.com/computer/swe/journal/10664).
+A special issue of the [Empirical Software Engineering Journal](http://www.springer.com/computer/swe/journal/10664). <br/>
+This special issue is a partnership with the International Conference on Program Comprehension (ICPC 2021)

 ## Editors of the Special Issue